 Instead of all your furniture, clothes, pictures, photographs coming from shops, they can be made by you.

 Many would say that they don’t have the skills to do such work.
-This is where barter comes in.
+For almost every task, there is a video on U-Tube showing you how to do the job.
+This will indicate what tools you need and indicate the level of skill required.
+If the job really is beyond you, this is where barter comes in.
 You supply legal advice, your expertise, in return for a garden chair made by your friend.
-Alternatively, you provide your services for free, and the recipient gives a donation to your favourite charity.
+Alternatively, you provide your services for free, and the recipient gives a donation to your favorite charity.

 By coming together to do work, we not only access other people’s skills, but form a sense of community.
 Examples are: –